Mudb0y/YAARC/README.md

 Be warned though, the code will be verry messy.
 This is my first ever project on a bigger scale (multiple modules, UI, ETC) so I can say this without a shadow of a doubt in my mind.
 Oh, and friendly tip, do not look at the commit history and all the changed files unless you want to facepalm.

 If you have any ideas for improvement, feel free to submit issues and PRs!
-I'll be grateful for any feedback.
+I'll be grateful for any contributions and feedback.

 ## What is implemented so far?

-So far I managed to successfully make a very basic authentication library which checks for a saved refresh token, and if none is found it authenticates through Reddit's API.
+I managed to successfully make a very basic authentication library which checks for a saved refresh token, and if none is found it authenticates through Reddit's API.

 I'm able to print submitions via commandline, but I'm not able to display them in a list.
 I'm a WX newbie though so I'm sure I'll figure it out someday.